2025-2026 College Football Championship Odds

 * Sign Up Now and wing into action with your College Football picks today!

 The current favorite to win the 2025-2026 college football national championship is the Ohio State Buckeyes.
-The Buckeyes are followed by Indiana, Alabama, Texas A&M, Oregon and Georgia.
+The Buckeyes are followed by Indiana, Texas A&M, Alabama, Georgia and Notre Dame.

 Ohio State Buckeyes

-Ohio State is a big favorite in college football odds as they visit Purdue on the Big Ten Network on Saturday.
+Ohio State is a big favorite in college football odds as they host UCLA on Saturday night on NBC.

 Indiana Hoosiers